infojunkie/music-l10n/experiments/sheet-player/README.md

   - check that [Jazz-Plugin is able to find your MIDI ports](http://jazz-soft.net/demo/Connected.html)
 - In the Sheet Player app, select the output MIDI port to be `TiMidity port 0` (or `VirMIDI 2-0` in the case of Jazz-Plugin)
 - Play!

+## Local sound synthesis
+Basic playback is implemented using a [local synth that accepts MIDI messages](https://github.com/danigb/soundfont-player).

+This library is cool because it plays [soundfonts](https://en.wikipedia.org/wiki/SoundFont), which are a format to exchange instrument samples commonly used by various MIDI synths.

+## Music engraving
+Sheet music display is implemented using [VexFlow](https://github.com/0xfe/vexflow).

 ## VexFlow to MIDI
 Since VexFlow contains a full specification of the performance, it can be parsed to generate MIDI events.
 This is what the function [`playVF`](https://github.com/infojunkie/music-l10n/blob/master/experiments/sheet-player/index.js#L63) does.
 This is a very tricky function to write because each part of the VexFlow model can potentially affect MIDI playback.
 For example: